 But do you know, PowerPoint can be your ultimate weapon to give information with interesting visuals?
 A good-crafted PowerPoint can be the greatest weapon to persuade your client.
 More than that, designers can easily sell their ideas with a piece of well-designed presentation.
 Below are PowerPoint Hacks from famous designers that you need to know:

-“Effective presentations often structurally echo other effective storytelling modes like movies, novels, plays, and games,”
+Effective presentations often structurally echo other effective storytelling modes like movies, novels, plays, and games.

 — Mike Tyson, a design director in branding agency Siegel+Gale‘s New York office.

-To make a PowerPoint presentation that engages audiences, it needs more than a bunch of paragraphs and random backgrounds.
-It needs a proper plan, that determine what specific topic will appear in each slide.
-With a proper plan, you will begin to build audience’s attention to your presentation.
+To make a PowerPoint presentation that engages audiences, it needs more than a bulk of paragraphs and random backgrounds.
+It needs a proper plan, that determines what specific topic will appear in each slide.
+With a proper plan, you will begin to build the audience’s attention to your presentation.
 Quick tips: Don’t discuss more than one topic in one slide.
 Focus on one problem or information that you want to talk about.

-“For the most part people aren’t reading the slides.
-You want to start a conversation and have a dialogue.”
+For the most part people aren’t reading the slides.
+You want to start a conversation and have a dialogue.

-— Meg Beckum, a creative director at the brand engagement firm Sullivan
+— Meg Beckum, a creative director at the brand engagement firm Sullivan.